samuelvanderwaal/metaboss-docs/src/mint.md

 If `receiver` is set, the NFT will be minted directly to the receiver's address, otherwise it is minted to `keypair`.
 Observant users may note that with a simple bash script this allows airdrops to be deployed with Metaboss.

+Use the `--sign` option to sign the metadata with the keypair immediately after minting.

 ### Mint List

 Mint multiple NFTs from a list of JSON files.